yunsturann/web-dev-projects/README.md

 - Dynamic and Static Metadata.
 - Data mutation with actions. revalidatePath("/blog")

+## 07-lama-next.js

+- I made lots of tests in the project about typescript, reusable components, server actions and iron session.

 ## 08-coffee-app

 - I learned how to use AOS and SwiperJS.